Nepiki/Guides/(WIP)-Legend-of-Heroes,-The:-A-Tear-of-Vermillion-(PlayStation-Portable).md

 _Avin and Mile complete the first quest in their test to become Adventurers_
 </pre></big>

-Story-related achievement.
 This achievement will trigger after having completed your first task for the Adventurers Guild.
 You need to collect donations, which means you have to enter every house (except the library) and talk to the people with a red exclamation mark.
 Once you've got every house, make your way to the fighting couple, and then to the church.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/220095.png">